Drone attack complicates US effort to contain Middle East conflict

 Tower 22 serves as a logistics supply hub, too, for the larger U.S. base at al-Tanf in Syria, a dozen miles away.

-While this base was created to support operations against the Islamic State (ISIS) in northern Syria as well as training missions with the Iraqi Army, it also serves to disrupt key supply routes used by Iran-backed militias that run from Baghdad to Damascus.
+While this base was created to support operations against the Islamic State (ISIS) in northern Syria as well as training missions with the Iraqi army, it also serves to disrupt key supply routes used by Iran-backed militias that run from Baghdad to Damascus.

-The Trump administration considered closing al-Tanf after the collapse of the ISIS caliphate, but then-National Security Advisor John Bolton boasted in his 2020 memoir that he helped persuade the president to keep it open.
+The Trump administration considered closing al-Tanf after the collapse of the ISIS caliphate, but then-national security adviser John Bolton boasted in his 2020 memoir that he helped persuade the president to keep it open.

 Israeli Prime Minister Benjamin Netanyahu also reportedly urged against the base closure, given the usefulness of an air corridor for Israeli strikes against Iran-backed militias in Syria.